TheresaLui/SelfHelpContent_v2/articles/microsoft.sqldw/dw-portalandclienttools-azureportal.md

 ## **Recommended Steps**

 * When using the Azure Portal Query Editor, review the following [documentation](https://docs.microsoft.com/azure/sql-database/sql-database-connect-query-portal#query-editor-considerations)
 * The following limitations exists with the portal query editor:

-    * There's a 5-minute timeout for query execution.
+    * There's a 5-minute timeout for query execution
-    * You can't use the query editor in a Virtual Network.
+    * You can't use the query editor in a Virtual Network
-    * Pressing F5 refreshes the query editor page and any queries being worked on is lost.
+    * Pressing F5 refreshes the query editor page and any queries being worked on is lost
-    * Query editor doesn't support connecting to the master database.
+    * Query editor doesn't support connecting to the master database

-## **Recommended Documents**